top of page

 enemy planes in motion,

-burning beside her.
+the Arizona burning beside her.

-I walked the memorial’s deck,
+I walked the Memorial’s deck,

-hands brushing cold railings,
+hands brushing cool railings,

 letting past and present

-fold together,
+fold together—

-grief and awe mingling
+grief and awe mingling like crossing tides.

 Voices that lived

-and died in fire
+and died in fire echoed around me—

 voices I could not answer,